 - There are 38 known medications to cause DIL but there are three that report the highest number of cases: hydralazine, procainamide, and isoniazid

 Disease Topics Related To Lupus

 Research the causes of these diseases that are similar to, or related to, Lupus:

 Lupus: Undiagnosed Conditions

 Commonly undiagnosed diseases in related medical categories:

 Misdiagnosis and Lupus

 Lupus is often misdiagnosed as other conditions: Systemic lupus erythematosus (SLE), often simply called "lupus",

-is a difficult disease to diagnose and can manifest...read more »
+is a difficult disease to diagnose and...read more »

 Cluster of diseases with difficult diagnosis issues: There is a well-known list of